tech4germany/steuerlotse/README.md

 - Not all fields are mapped to ELSTER identifiers (i.e. they will not appear in the confirmation PDF)
 - Everything related to login and registration is simulated to allow easy testing
 - Not all fields are validated
+- Not all pages match the latest design iteration.

 ## For Developers 👩‍💻 👨‍💻